markgoldstein98/javascript-practice-basics1/README.md

-Your assignment is to write the following functions in the descriptions below - good luck!
+Your assignment is to write the following functions in the descriptions below.

+You can run the tests by running the index.html with Live server.
+Each good solution will result in a green dot below the title.
+You should aim to have all the dots green :) - good luck!

 ### appendToString